 President Dr Umed Kumar Pun

 Dr Pun is a top floriculture scientist of Nepal and President of the Nepal Horticultural Society.
 He obtained his PhD (floriculture) from Lincoln University, New Zealand in 1996.
-He is presently working as a Director, Himalayan Flora Enterprises Pvt Ltd. Rotary Youth Leadership Awards Chair, District 3292
+He is the Director of Himalayan Flora Enterprises Pvt Ltd. He has served as Rotary Youth Leadership Awards Chair, District 3292

 Program Manager Meen Shahi